NordicHPC/sonar/README.md

 `cpukib` (optional, default "0"): The current CPU data virtual memory used in KiB, a nonnegative integer.

+`rssanonkib` (optional, default "0"): The current CPU data "RssAnon" (resident private) memory in KiB, a nonnegative integer, with 0 meaning "no data available".

 `gpus` (optional, default "none"): The list of GPUs currently used by the job, a comma-separated list of GPU device numbers, all of them nonnegative integers.
 The value can instead be `none` when the process uses no GPUs, or `unknown` when the process is known to use GPUs but their device